microchip-pic-avr-examples/pic18f16q40-guitar-tuner/README.md

 ## ADCC
 The ADCC module was used in this code example to measure the analog output of the microphone audio sensor.
 Timer0 was used as the ADC's auto-conversion trigger source, allowing samples to be captured at a steady rate of 8.9 kHz.
-Although the ADC has 12-bit resolution, only the upper 8 bits of result are used for the sake of increasing the speed of the autocorrelation calculations.
+Although the ADC has a 12-bit resolution, only the upper 8 bits of the result are used for the sake of increasing the speed of the autocorrelation calculations.
 The MCC settings for the ADC are shown below:

 ### ADCC MCC Settings: